 Some of these turtles are endangered or threatened due to exploitation and trade.
 They are also threatened by increased development and habitat loss.
 Turtles are traded primarily for the pet trade, food consumption or traditional medicines.

 Laws & Regulations

 The U.S. Fish and Wildlife Service (Service) regulates the legal trade of turtles and ensures trade is conducted at sustainable levels.
-For more information on importing or exporting Appendix III turtles, please visit the Branch of Permits.
+For more information on importing or exporting Appendix III turtles, please visit the Freshwater Turtles Permits Information webpage.